 To many folks the phrase “growing up in the fifties” brings to mind the suburban lifestyles characterized by Leave It to Beaver and Father Knows Best…my Technicolor recollections paint a much different picture.

-Admittedly, my mom had a few things in common with June Cleaver, but the words “father knows best” never occured to me that entire decade.
+Admittedly, my mom had a few things in common with June Cleaver, but the words “father knows best” never occurred to me that entire decade.
 Ward Cleaver and Jim Anderson headed households built on the cornerstones of patience and understanding.
 Bullethead, my father, found it necessary to employ a more unconventional style of parenting.

 Let’s Scare Mom looks back through my eyes at the 1950s and lays open some of my more memorable adventures growing up on a ranch with two brothers and my best friend, confidant and canine companion—Snorkie.
 Laced throughout the chapters is an unmistakable message addressing family dynamics that will surely conjure up events of your own childhood.